 On Chestnut Street, a taste of Italy awaits at Gran Caffe L’Aquila, which was built in Italy and shipped to Philadelphia for true authenticity.
 This part-market, part-restaurant is known for award-winning gelato (available by the scoop or by the pint) and a menu that spotlights dishes from multiple Italian regions.
 Not far from Gran Caffe L’Aquila is the Rittenhouse location of popular Italian Market cheese connoisseurs, Di Bruno Bros.
 Shop for produce, meat, seafood, and cheese, of course, while also grabbing freshly prepared meals, sandwiches, and more for take-out.
 Upstairs is Alimentari, an Italian café serving lunch, aperitivo, dinner and Sunday brunch with menus featuring Di Bruno’s signature selection of cured meats and cheeses.

 At Harp & Crown, one of several Schulson Collective restaurants in Rittenhouse, guests can enjoy a new-American menu, cocktails, and over 40 beers on tap in a stylish setting, complete with 32-seat bar and a bowling alley speakeasy in the basement (which can be booked for private events).
 Neighboring Giuseppe & Sons serves South Philadelphia-inspired Italian American dishes in bi-level space, prioritizing hoagies and quick items to-go upstairs, with an elegant restaurant and bar space in the basement.
-Schulson’s other Rittenhouse Italian restaurant, Via Locusta, focuses on shareable plates and handmade pasta just steps from park.
+Schulson’s other Rittenhouse Italian restaurant, Via Locusta, focuses on shareable plates and handmade pasta.

 Top Chef Jennifer Carroll presents a menu of inventive modern-Mediterranean dishes at Spice Finch, located at the base of the Warwick Hotel.
 Find farm-to-table fare at Pumpkin, a charming BYOB with a seasonal menu.
 Italian-born Chef Gianluca Demontis serves authentic Italian dishes and made-from-scratch pastas at Melograno, his airy BYOB eatery.